ZenderB3D/pp_docs/docs/preferences.md

 **Notification (text) size** - Change the size of notifications.

 **Warnings location** - Change the location of custom mode create onscreen warnings.

+**Warnings (text) size** - Warnings size.
 This value also decides the text size of other onscreen ui elements like that of the set bone as parent tool.

 **Center plane size** - Change the size of the (custom) center plane that's visible when the armature solver overlay is enabled.